TheBB/aligulac/README.md

 **NOTE:** When changing a player's race, past matches will remain unaffected.

+### Events

+The events system is one of the most complicated parts of Aligulac, and also one of the things that separate it from its "competitors".

+Every match should be assigned to one and only one event.
+This means that the term *event* has a somewhat broader usage here than elsewhere.
+Particularly, events may represent both rounds and organizers.

+Events are organized in a tree structure.
+For example:

+GSL → 2013 → Season 1 → Code S → Ro16 → Group A
+Proleage → 2011-2012 Hybrid Season 2 → Round 2 → Week 4 → Samsung KHAN vs. CJ
+Entus

 ## Developing the website

 This is the source code for the website http://aligulac.com